iterative/mlem.ai/content/docs/gto/user-guide/artifacts.md

 To keep this metainformation, GTO uses `artifacts.yaml` file and commands like `gto annotate`.
 Please refer to [User Guide](/doc/gto/user-guide). for more details.

+...tell about how to annotate and remove, about the file structure...